SolarNetwork/solarnode-os-packages/mobile-mm/debian/README.md

 # Services

-The `sn-mobile-mm-init` service initializes the modem once during system boot.
-The `sn-mobile-mm-init.path` unit watches for the `/dev/modem` link to get created so start `sn-mobile-mm-init.service` (in case the device is added later).
+The `sn-mobile-mm-reconnect` service runs from a timer, to periodically check that the internet is reachable.
+Although the service is configured to run when you install this package, it must be enabled to actually perform the check, see [below](#network-ping-configuration).

 # Network configuration